 Note: cores for more demanding consoles with 3D graphics and so on (N64, PS1, Sega Saturn) will be more straining on your device.
 They should work fine on relatively recent devices, but older/low-end Android devices may struggle.

-Best Cores in Retroarch
+Best Cores in Retroarch for Android

 - Game Boy Advance – mGBA